LuckyJimJD/Residency/_pages/syllabus.md

 In your residency, you are stepping into the role of a lawyer-in-training and a professional in the workplace.
 To earn academic credit for work in a law or judicial office, in accordance with ABA Standards, you must participate in substantial lawyering experiences, receive feedback from your field and faculty supervisors, reflect on your experiences throughout the placement, and engage in self-assessment.
 The Residency-in-Practice course is designed to meet these requirements.

 During your residency, you are bound by the attorney disciplinary rules for the jurisdiction of your field placement, as well as other rules, guidelines, or policies applicable to your particular practice setting.
 You are expected to resolve any workplace issues and problems with the attorney or others involved.
 If you cannot resolve the issue at the workplace, you should discuss it with me.
-If necessary, we will involve the Director of Residencies, Professor Katherene E. Holtzinger Conner (kconner2@elon.edu; 336-279-9311).
+If necessary, we will involve the Director of Residencies, Professor Conner (kconner2@elon.edu; 336-279-9311).

 #### Learning Goals